yongkanghe/Agentic-Marketing-Campaign-Generator/README.md

 ## 🤖 About This Agentic AI Solution

-**Video Venture Launch** showcases a **production-ready Agentic AI architecture** using Google's Agent Development Kit (ADK).
+**AI Marketing Campaign Post Generator** showcases a **production-ready Agentic AI architecture** using Google's Agent Development Kit (ADK).
 Unlike traditional AI applications that rely on single LLM calls, this system orchestrates **multiple specialized AI agents** that collaborate to solve complex marketing challenges.

 ### 🎯 What Makes This Special